MoGERNN: An Inductive Traffic Predictor for Unobserved Locations: Conclusion

 \section{Conclusion}

-In this paper, we introduce MoGERNN as a novel inductive spatio-temporal graph representation model for forecasting traffic states at unobserved locations under dynamic sensing networks.
+In this paper, we propose MoGERNN, an inductive spatio-temporal graph learning framework that enables traffic state forecasting at unobserved locations.
 Our experiments demonstrate that the proposed method consistently outperforms four baseline models for both observed and unobserved nodes.
 For congestion states, our model accurately predicts congestion evolution based on historical data, even in areas without sensors.
 This provides richer and more effective information for traffic management and control compared to traditional traffic predictors.
-Additionally, our method adapts more effectively to structure changes of sensor network, such as the addition or failure of sensors compared to baselines.
+Additionally, our method adapts more effectively to the structural changes of sensor network, such as the addition or failure of sensors compared to baselines.
 Even when compared to MoGERNN retrained with new sensor configurations, the model trained on historical sensor configuration maintains competitive performance.
 Notably, the traffic state prediction accuracy for locations with newly added sensors closely matches that of locations with continuous data, highlighting our method's superior zero-shot prediction capability.